 – Keep heating until the flux melts and burns out; then, the installation is complete!

 Step 4: A regulating valve.

-The T&P valve is a safety measure that is fitted on top of the hot water tank and it allows the water in the tank to escape if the pressure builds too much.
+The T&P valve is a safety measure that is fitted on top of the hot water tank allowing the water in the tank to escape if the pressure builds too much.
 In order to install a T&P valve, you need to take 4 inches off of your measurement and then install the valve into the tank accordingly.
 Additionally, in order to install an electric hot water heater, you need to know your tank’s internal volume as well as the voltage of your electric source.

 Finally, in order to install a relief valve tube, you need to measure its length in relation to the tank’s diameter and then make sure that it is threaded on the correct side.